HERE FOR YOU

 In order to understand the true composition of your WEEE waste material, chemical analysis is required.
 Through a comprehensive suite of analytical testing, you can prove with accuracy the levels of precious metals within your material for supply.

-If you’re attending the event, come find us for a friendly chat about your WEEE and how you can find further value in the waste material left behind following the recycling process.
+If you would like to discuss your WEEE with an expert and see how you can find further value in the waste material left behind following the recycling process, get in touch today.